svikashk/docs/help/creating-work-items-inside-your-list.md

 has_children: false
 parent: Get Started
 title: Creating work items inside your List
-desc: Learn how you can create user stories, enhacements, bugs, tasks, and subtasks inside your List.
+description: Learn how you can create user stories, enhacements, bugs, tasks, and subtasks inside your List.
 permalink: help/get-started/creating-items/
 ---
 # Creating items inside your List